schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

-We'll also make use of the [Azure Login Action](https://github.com/Azure/login#configure-a-service-principal-with-a-secret) to dynamically query the latest Windows version available on Azure with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
+We'll later also make use of the [Azure Login Action](https://github.com/Azure/login#configure-a-service-principal-with-a-secret) to dynamically query the latest Windows version available on Azure with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
 [It expects the credentials in the following JSON format](https://github.com/Azure/login#configure-a-service-principal-with-a-secret):

 ```json
 {